Next.js Integration Guide

 {children}

-{/* IssueCapture Widget — ESM module, runs after hydration */}
+{/* IssueCapture Widget — ESM module, client-side only */}

 <script